rcarrata/rcarrata.github.io/_posts/2019-08-08-ocp4_sosreport.md

 Login Succeeded!
 ```

-For perform the sosreport into the node, a specific container could be used: [support-tools](https://access.redhat.com/containers/?tab=overview&get-method=red-hat-login#/registry.access.redhat.com/rhel8/support-tools).
+To collect the sosreport on the node, a specific container can be used: [support-tools](https://access.redhat.com/containers/?tab=overview&get-method=red-hat-login#/registry.access.redhat.com/rhel8/support-tools).
 The Red Hat Enterprise Linux Support Tools image contains tools to analyze the host system including sosreport, strace, and tcpdump.

 * Pull the support-tools container to the specific node (in our case a Master node):